-At our city farmhouse we keep a flock of 6 chickens which technically are considered backyard chickens.
+At our city farmhouse, we keep a flock of 6 chickens which technically are considered backyard chickens.
 But living in the city or country really doesn’t make a difference when it comes to keeping chickens.
-In fact, it’s one of the first things you can do to become more self sufficient on any property you own.
-Not that we are aiming towards self sufficiency here.
-However, it is nice to be able to live on any property and produce something from it that can benefit us.
+It’s one of the first things you can do to become more self-sufficient on any property you own.
+Not that we are aiming toward self-sufficiency here.
+However, it is nice to be able to live on any property and produce something from it that can benefit your family.

 It’s a huge misconception that chickens need a large area or that you can only keep them on a farm.
-Hence a portion of the title, backyard chickens.
+A small corner of a backyard will suffice.

 At the time I was thinking of getting 3 baby chicks from the local farm supply store.
 A thought I now have basically whenever spring rolls around and the bins at the supply store are filled with those fuzzy little cute chirping babies.
 Who can resist, right?
 But right around the time I was considering this a friend on Facebook had posted that she was rehoming her flock of 6.

-Like most things, we were in it.
-Though to be completely honest I was nervous about the whole thing.
-I continuously peaked out the window, nervous they were gonna be a nuisance to the neighbors somehow or worse, a burden to me.
+To be completely honest I was nervous about the whole thing.
+I continuously peeked out the window, scared they were gonna be a nuisance to the neighbors somehow or worse, a burden to us.

 So here we are with 6 chickens and no roosters.
 I am not at the point of wanting to breed and raise meat birds.
 But that is a whole other side to this that could be very beneficial to some.

 Each day they produce anywhere from 3 to 12 eggs for us.
-If your keeping count they are able to lay up to twice a day.
+If you keep count, they can lay up to twice a day.
 Just yesterday I scooped up 12 of them out of the nesting bed.
-I also decided to keep a compost pile right inside the chicken run which has been a total genius thing to do.
+I also decided to keep a compost pile right inside the chicken run which has been a totally genius thing to do.

 First of all they love to scratch through it every single day so mixing the compost pile is not necessary!
 And let me just also add, when they are doing all this scratching about, they also leave their droppings in there to mix around too adding in a great nitrogen addition to the pile.
 They break down everything in a matter of days!
 It’s amazing!